Create a Website Account - Manage notification subscriptions, save form progress and more.

 Monona Lift does not have a set route but provides service on demand, from 8 AM to 3:15 PM weekdays only.
 It provides rides within ¾ mile of the route service area.
 Rides are scheduled by calling the afternoon before they are needed.
 For a map of the service area and more detail on Monona Lift: http://mymonona.com/292/Monona-Lift-Bus-Service-for-Seniors.

-Madison Paratransit also does not have a set route but provides service on demand, with service available from 6AM to 9PM every day, including weekends.
+Just like the Monona Lift, Madison Paratransit does not have a set route but provides service on demand, door-to-door, with service available from 6AM to 9PM every day, including weekends.
 Rides are scheduled the same way as the Lift; by calling the afternoon before.
 The service area is the entire Madison Metro service area.

 There is a process for being approved to use Paratransit, the door-to-door service, using smaller buses, offered by Madison Metro.
 Madison Metro reported at the Senior Center Public Information Meeting that they have not denied a single applicant in the past three years.